Shatrovskyi/Telegram_Parsing_Bot-/README.md

 P.S.
 This is my first project, don't shout at me pls.
 POG

 Use only the main.py and csv files(csv files create automatically if you don't use them) to run this program.
-Other Python's files uploaded only just for more understanding of how to work with main.py.
+Other Python's files uploaded only just for more understanding how to work with main.py.